jmuheim/base/DEPLOYMENT.md

 You may now want to update the link to the live project in `README.md`. :-)

+## Populate database

+### Option 1: Seed data

+To populate the database with initial records (seeds), execute `$ cap production db_seed`.
+See `db/seeds.rb` for more details about the seed data.

+### Option 2: Import data

+To use existing data (maybe from another running instance, or from your development instance), feel free to simply export the database tables in question and import them into the database.

 ## Further deployments

-Simply push all your changes, then run `$ cap production deploy` again.
+For any further deployment, simply push all your changes, then run `$ cap production deploy`.

 ## Additional info about Uberspace